AlexToumayan/Chat-GPT-Flashcards-To-Anki-Converter/README.md

 To run the program, follow these steps:

 1. Clone this repository or download it as a ZIP file and extract it.
    * How to clone a repository: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository
    * Command for cloning this repository: git clone https://github.com/AlexToumayan/Chat-GPT-Flashcards-To-Anki-Converter

 2. Open a terminal or command prompt, and navigate to the directory containing the script.

 3. Install the required dependencies:
-* run the command: pip install genanki
+   * run the command: pip install -r requirements.txt

 4. Run the script: python Final.py
-* Replace `Final.py` with the name of you saved the Python script as.
-If you saved it as the same then just run the original python Final.py
+   * Replace `Final.py` with the name you saved the Python script as.
+If you saved it as the same, then just run the original python Final.py